dotnet/AspNetCore.Docs/mvc/views/tag-helpers/authoring.rst

 **Notes:**

 - This version uses the asynchronous ``ProcessAsync`` method.
 The asynchronous ``GetChildContentAsync`` returns a ``Task`` containing the ``TagHelperContent``.
-- We use the ``context`` parameter to get contents of the HTML element.
+- We use the ``output`` parameter to get contents of the HTML element.

 2. Make the following change to the *Views/Home/Contact.cshtml* file so the tag helper can get the target email.